Glossary of Terms

 Module

-One of the units of study which make up your course, each module has specific amount of credit associated with it.
-Module credit is accumulated on successful completion of individual modules to be presented for eligibility for validated awards.
+A module is one of the units of study which make up your course.
+Each module has specific amount of credit associated with it.
+Module credit is accumulated on successful completion of individual modules, to be presented for eligibility for validated awards.

 Module - Core Module